scious/documentation/docs/bask/latest.md

 ### Your new workflow

-Perhaps the biggest difference between your current workflow and the _Bask workflow_ centers around how we structure your local Bubble plugin folder.
+<s> Perhaps the biggest difference between your current workflow and the _Bask workflow_ centers around how we structure your local Bubble plugin folder.
 To facilitate code minification, treeshaking and unit testing, we setup two distinct git-controlled folders.

 - `Default Bubble Plugin Repo`: This is the Bubble plugin folder you're familiar with - it's the same repo that Bubble syncs to GitHub.
 We'll be using it to store production ready code - any SSA or Visual Element code that passes unit tests, was minified and treeshaked gets stored here.
 - `Main Folder`: This is the human readable version of the `Default Bubble Plugin Repo`.
 It mirrors the structure of `Default Bubble Plugin Repo` but with meaningful filenames (instead of Bubble's cryptic filenames).
 It also stores your `build` and `test` scripts and any necessary node modules.